-Pumpkin season is here, which means everything will contain the flesh of the orange squash for the next month.
-But the yummy and nutritious seeds inside this season’s top squash are not to be forgotten!
 Roasted pumpkin seeds are a delicious and healthful snack.
-Roasted pumpkin seeds can be enjoyed on their own or sprinkled on top of breakfast cereal, yogurt or oatmeal.
-I personally love to toss them in salads or quinoa dishes for an extra and unexpected salty-sweet crunch.
+They can be enjoyed on their own or sprinkled on top of breakfast cereal, yogurt or oatmeal.
+I also love to toss them in salads, soups or quinoa dishes for an extra and unexpected salty-sweet crunch.

 One ounce of pumpkin seeds (about a handful) provides 5 grams of plant-based protein and 5 grams of fiber.
 Plus, they contain heart-healthy fats (omega 3 and omega 6) and offer important minerals including iron and zinc.

-- Preheat oven to 325 degrees and line a large baking sheet with parchment paper (not wax paper).
+- Preheat oven to 325 degrees Fahrenheit and line a large baking sheet with parchment paper.

-- In a small bowl stir to combine pepitas, maple syrup and salt until seeds are fully and evenly coated.
+- In a small bowl stir to combine pepitas, maple syrup and 1/2 teaspoon salt until seeds are fully and evenly coated.

-- Pour seeds onto parchment paper and bake for 10 minutes.
+- Transfer seeds to parchment paper and bake for 10 minutes.

 - Remove from oven and sprinkle with extra salt if desired (while hot).
 Allow to cool before handling the seeds.
 Enjoy once the seeds have cooled or store in a glass container in the refrigerator for up to 10 days or on the counter for up to five days..

 - Category: snack